nikitavoloboev/data/focusing/goals.md

 Make the best tool for learning anything and sharing ideas.
 Release website, mobile app, API.
 Build up community.

-### Dendron

-Make the most flexible and powerful note taking tool allowing for querying and sharing snapshots of knowledge with ease.

 ### Expand personal site

 Lots of [inspiration](../design/design-inspiration.md).
 I want a personal space I can expand and build upon (experiment).